TetraGrids/web4-cpp-header/README.md

 ### Time Enumeration (`time.hpp`) ⏰
 The `time.hpp` header includes enumerations for common time spans, making time management in contracts more intuitive.

+It also includes celestial cycles for the solar system to use in biomimetic tokenomics.

 #### Key Features:
-- **Varied Time Units**: Ranges from seconds to weeks for flexible time calculations.
+- **Varied Time Units**: Ranges from seconds to years for flexible time calculations.
 - **Simplified Time Handling**: Streamlines time-related operations in contracts.

 #### Usage in EOSIO Smart Contract: